How Modeling Agencies Work: The Complete Insider Guide

 What Is a Booking Agency?

 A booking agency represents you in a specific market or city.
 Their focus is on getting you work in their territory.
-Major markets like New York, Los Angeles, Paris, London, and Milan all have their own booking agencies.
+Major markets — New York, Los Angeles, Paris, London, Milan — all have their own booking agencies.

 Booking agencies:

-• Miami (mother agency): Guides your overall career, receives a small commission on all your bookings
+- Miami (mother agency): Guides your overall career, receives a small commission on all bookings

-The mother agency typically takes a smaller commission (5-10%) on top of whatever the booking agency charges, because they’re being compensated for developing you and placing you with the booking agencies.
-So your total commission might be 25-30% when both agencies are involved.
+The mother agency typically takes 5-10% on top of whatever the booking agency charges, because they’re being compensated for developing you and placing you with the booking agencies.
+Total commission: 25-30% when both agencies are involved.

 Do You Need a Mother Agency?